Overview

 • At least 12 course credit hours must be at the 700-level.

-• In addition, the cybersecurity track requires a 3-credit-hour graduating project.
+• In addition, the Cybersecurity concentration and the AI concentration require a 3-credit-hour graduating project.

 The M.S.E.C.E. program with the thesis option, complies with the following CoE degree requirements